 ship--allowing you to enjoy back-to-back vacations with only one air or

 Below are links to cruise and ferry lines that welcome

-English-speaking passengers and have regularly-scheduled
+English-speaking passengers and have regularly-scheduled roundtrip voyages from

-and has been on a shipbuilding spree in the past few years.
+Anglophones) and has been on a shipbuilding spree in the past few years.
 See our

-illustrated review of a recent
+illustrated review of a roundtrip

 cruise from Venice on Compagnie du Ponant's 264-passenger "megayacht,"